smackanoodle/pwnagotchi-WittyPi4L3V7-plugin/readme.md

 ## This plugin DOES require using the official [Witty Pi 4 Software](https://github.com/uugear/Witty-Pi-4) install.
 ## YOU MUST INCREASE THE WITTY'S POWER CUT DELAY TO ATLEAST 15 SECONDS TO ENSURE PROPER INTEGRATED SHUTDOWN

+# Case fits with any Waveshare and uses zipties to secure

 ## Install guide:

 ```bash